Help us improve your experience.

 EVPN-VXLAN Lightweight Leaf to Server Loop Detection

-Configure EVPN-VXLAN lightweight leaf to server loop detection to quickly detect and break local area network (LAN) Ethernet loops downstream on the leaf-to-server port side.
+Configure EVPN-VXLAN lightweight provider edge (PE) to customer edge (CE) loop detection to quickly detect and break local area network (LAN) Ethernet loops downstream on the leaf-to-server port side.
+We call this feature lightweight leaf to server loop detect, lightweight PE-CE loop detect, or enhanced loop detect.
 This feature detects and breaks loops for:

 • Inaccurate wiring of the fabric components.